zhou-lab/YAME/docs/docs/enrichment.markdown

 ## Creating Custom Feature Files

 You can create your own feature annotations using `yame pack`.
-See the detailed example in the [pack_unpack documentation]({% link docs/pack_unpack.markdown %}#example-generating-feature-files).
+See the detailed example in the [storage documentation]({% link docs/storage.markdown %}#example-generating-feature-files).

 Quick example for a custom BED file: